loyispa/jgc_exporter/README.md

 [![Build Status][maven-build-image]][maven-build-url]
 [![CodeCov][codecov-image]][codecov-url]

 An exporter that can continuously analyze hotspot garbage collection log and automatically detect Garbage collection algorithms.
-The parsing ability mainly relies on the [gctoolkit](https://github.com/microsoft/gctoolkit), which supports most mainstream garbage collections, such as CMS, G1, ZGC, etc.
+The basic ability relies on the [gctoolkit](https://github.com/microsoft/gctoolkit) library, which supports most mainstream garbage collections, such as CMS, G1, ZGC, etc.
 # Running the exporter
 JDK require: 11+

+OS require: linux

 Run the exporter as standalone HTTP server:
 ```shell